Directional Selection A Level Biology

 It’s important to distinguish directional selection from other modes of natural selection:

 • Stabilizing Selection: This mode favors the intermediate phenotype, reducing variation around the mean.
-For example, human birth weight shows stabilizing selection, with intermediate weights having higher survival rates.
+As an example, human birth weight shows stabilizing selection, with intermediate weights having higher survival rates.

 • Disruptive Selection: This favors both extremes of a phenotype, potentially leading to speciation.
-For example, beak size in Darwin's finches can show disruptive selection, with small and large beaks being favored over intermediate beaks in different environmental conditions.
+Take this: beak size in Darwin's finches can show disruptive selection, with small and large beaks being favored over intermediate beaks in different environmental conditions.

 Understanding the differences between these modes of selection is essential for a complete understanding of evolutionary processes.